hplgit/doconce/README.md

  * New support for [RunestoneInteractive books](http://runestoneinteractive.org)
    (as a special case of the Sphinx output format).
  * New support for [verbatim code blocks in LaTeX](http://hplgit.github.io/doconce/doc/pub/latexcode/demo.html) with a lot of flexibility for fancy typesetting via the Pygments and Listings packages (i.e., no more need for the `ptex2tex` step).
- * [New document](http://hplgit.github.io/setup4book-doconce/doc/web/index.html) explaining the effient way to use DocOnce for book writing.
+ * [New document](http://hplgit.github.io/setup4book-doconce/doc/web/index.html) explaining the efficient way to use DocOnce for book writing.
  * Embedded [quizzes or multiple-choice questions](http://hplgit.github.io/doconce/doc/pub/quiz/quiz.html), which can be automatically uploaded to
    [Kahoot online games](https://getkahoot.com).
  * [Admonitions](http://hplgit.github.io/doconce/doc/pub/manual/html/manual.html#admonitions), i.e., boxes for notifications, tips, warnings, etc., with